Why Iran fears chaos in Afghanistan | DW | 26.10.2021

 Representatives of the "Islamic Emirate," or the Taliban government, have not been invited "yet," according to the Afghan broadcaster TOLO News.

-Iran and Afghanistan share a nearly 1,000-kilometer-long (621 miles) border, and Tehran has key security interests there.
+Iran and Afghanistan share a nearly 1,000-kilometer-long (621 miles) border — Tehran has key security interests there.

 Due to dilapidated infrastructure and a lack of health and educational facilities, the areas near the Afghan border are the poorest and least developed in Iran.

-Since the Taliban seized power in Afghanistan in mid-August, a debate has been taking place in Iran on whether the Islamic fundamentalist group has changed its ways since the last time it was in power over 20 years ago.
+Since the Taliban seized power in Afghanistan in mid-August, Iran has been debating whether the Islamic fundamentalist group has changed its ways since the last time it was in power over 20 years ago.

-Tehran has called for the formation of an inclusive government and stability in its conflict-stricken eastern neighbor, which Iran considers vital for its national security.
+Tehran has called on its conflict-stricken eastern neighbor to form an inclusive and stable government — something Iran considers vital for its own national security.

 Taliban spokesman Zabihullah Mujahid on Sunday welcomed Tehran's initiative and expressed hope that its outcome would benefit Afghanistan.